-All Business Administration students are required to take the following set of core courses as a foundation for courses required in their elected area of concentration.
+All Business Administration students are required to take the following set of core courses as a foundation for courses required in their elected major.
 BA 469 Policy and Strategy is the senior Capstone course and BA 475 Internship is recommended for all students as part of their curriculum.